Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lines containing pattern roots and three lines before them in the file /etc/passwd all the lines in /etc/passwd that do not contain the pattern "bin" displaying all lines with the file /etc/ssh/sshd config starting with a letter
+lines containing pattern roots and three lines before them in the file /etc/passwd all the lines in /etc/passwd that do not contain the pattern "bin" displaying all lines with the file /etc/ssh/sshd config starting with a letter replacing all characters a and c from input to z and e respectively